Creation, curation and distribution of content is a marketer’s top job!

 Plus, in government, you have to do an audit of all your inventory whenever you review your agencies.
 Having all your creative assets on hand is a key benefit.

-What has your own experience of marketing resource management been?
+What has your own experience of Marketing Operations Cloud been?

 DFR uses a workflow management system with its creative and digital agency, and we looked at implementing a fully-blown MRM [not Simple] at DFR some years ago.
 The theory was great but it was clunky.
 We ended up with two email systems.
 You don’t want to introduce anything that adds time and complexity and the opportunity to make mistakes.
 So while I’m a believer in MRM systems in principle, I have yet to see one implemented in a seamless way that really integrates with existing systems such as Outlook.

-Simple’s intelligent marketing resource management platform enables marketers to plan, review and optimise marketing to create profitable customer experiences.
+Simple’s intelligent Marketing Operations Cloud platform enables marketers to plan, review and optimise marketing to create profitable customer experiences.
 Book a Demo.